AdobeDocs/audience-manager.fr-FR/help/using/features/manage-datasources.md

 ## Create a Data Source {#create-data-source}

 To create a new data source, go to **[!UICONTROL Audience Data > Data Sources > Add New]** and complete the steps for each section described here.
-Les autorisations d&#39;administrateur sont requises pour créer une source de données.
+Les autorisations d'administrateur sont requises pour créer une source de données.

 <!-- create-datasource.xml -->